cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 }
 ```
 ## Three processes exists
-* A. Response with predicted ContractReceiptStateRoot, which is a hamt cbor.cid.
+* A. Response with predicted ContractResultStateRoot, which is a hamt cbor.cid.
 * B. Collect votings from peers to find the safety state root for the chain.
 * C. File Downloader.

 ## Tries
 * ChainIDContractAMTroot is the AMT trie for store chain contracts vector
-* ChainIDContractReceiptStateRoot is the HAMT tree for the chain state;  contract and receipt are interconnected in each state transition on that chain.
+* ChainIDContractResultStateRoot is the HAMT tree for the chain state;  contract and receipt are interconnected in each state transition on that chain.
 * FileAMTroot is the AMT trie for chopping and store file.

 ## Global Context: store in levelDB
 It helps to make process internal data exchange efficient.
 ```
-* SafetyContractReceiptStateRoot; // this is constantly updated by voting process B. When most difficulty chain is found or verified after voting process.
+* SafetyContractResultStateRoot; // this is constantly updated by voting process B. When most difficulty chain is found or verified after voting process.
-* ContractReceiptStateRoot; // after found safety, this is the new contract state, which is a hamt node.cid
+* ContractResultStateRoot; // after found safety, this is the new contract state, which is a hamt node.cid
 * RelayList is a list of known relays from Kademlia scope and TAU chain info;
 * ChainList is a list of Chains to follow/mine by users.
 * PeerList[chain ID] is list of known peers for the chain by users.